ICE71 advances cybersecurity innovation in Asia, presenting ten start-ups at its second ICE71 Accelerate 'Demo Day'

 "This strengthens Singapore's cybersecurity ecosystem and positions the country as the leading regional cybersecurity hub.
 This also creates a conducive environment for the roll-out of new and innovative technologies which can power Singapore's Smart Nation goals."

-The latest batch of cybersecurity start-ups builds on the success already achieved by the start-ups from ICE71 Accelerates the first cohort unveiled in October 2018, of which two have already raised additional funding and expanded their operations internationally, while three are in discussions to secure further funding.
+The latest batch of cybersecurity start-ups builds on the success already achieved by the start-ups from ICE71 Accelerate's first cohort unveiled in October 2018, of which two have already raised additional funding and expanded their operations internationally, while three are in discussions to secure further funding.

 Professor Freddy Boey, Deputy President (Innovation and Enterprise) of NUS said, "Cybersecurity is among the key pillars supporting Singapore's Smart Nation ambitions.
 It is therefore crucial for our people, businesses and enterprises to be well protected in today's digital environment.
 The key to supporting the nation's ambitions lies in driving cybersecurity innovation and encouraging more enterprising cybersecurity entrepreneurs and start-ups to make Singapore their home."